atk4/docs/user-interface/lister-menu-and-grid.md

  - Grid automatically selects all `visible` fields of the model.
  - When using `setModel()` you can override list of field and order in which they are displayed.
- - Automatically assigns appropriate formatters for your fields
+ - Automatically assigns appropriate formatters for your fields.
  - `addPaginator` integrates `Paginator` which breaks results into pages with defined number of rows.
  - `addQuicksearch` adds `QuickSerarch` form in the corner for filtering result by one of the specified columns or using model's custom `like()` function.
  - Allows you to use custom `Iterator` with `setModel` but you would need to call `addColumn` manually.
  - `addFormatter` can use multiple formatters per field, e.g. "money" and "nowrap".
  - Scalable: grid does not create object or perform queries on every row.
  - automatically keeps up `totals` which can be appended as yet another row at the bottom of grid.
- - `sortable` grids automatically get sorting control
+ - `sortable` grids automatically get sorting control.
  - `addButton` is a wrapper for adding buttons into button set on top of grid.
- - handles situations with no records
+ - handles situations with no records.
- - Change TD-styling with `setTDParam`
+ - Change TD-styling with `setTDParam`.
- - Support for Column add-ons
+ - Support for Column add-ons.
- - integrates with `selectable` and `ui.atk4_checkboxes` with `addSelectable`
+ - integrates with `selectable` and `ui.atk4_checkboxes` with `addSelectable`.

 Obviously Grid inherits all the features of the View as well as you can manipulate `$grid->model` in any way model can be manipulated making it possible to change styling, positioning, size and rendering of a grid, conditions, order or other properties of a select query.